Lyn-Mansfield/league-pick-2-win/README.md

 ### NMAR Analysis

+Two rows in particular that would likely be NMAR are "monsterkillsownjungle" and "monsterkillsenemyjungle," as many of the rows that are labelled as complete actually do not have data for these columns in particular.
+This alongside the obscure nature of the data these columns are collecting seem to suggest that they are not missing due to any other factors, seeing as the missingness of these columns seemingly did not contribute to whether the person making the Oracle dataset considered that row to be complete or not.

 ### Missingness Dependency

 We are testing whether the missing values in the teamid column are related to other columns—in this case, league and side.
 We're using permutation tests with a significance level of 0.05 and Total Variation Distance (TVD) as our test statistic.